roysyboy/gameLikeWeb/README.md

 Purpose of this website is to create a website is to create a website where the client may have a more engaging experience while interacting with the web.

-I created this website purely using Javascript Canvas.
+I created this website purely out of JS Canvas and JS DOM.